-- Antibiotics are often prescribed indiscriminately to treat RTIs, leading to potential side effects and contributing to growing antibiotic resistance.
+Antibiotics are often prescribed indiscriminately to treat RTIs, leading to potential side effects and contributing to growing antibiotic resistance.
 Antibiotics, which are ineffective against viruses, are often prescribed indiscriminately to treat RTIs, which may cause side effects related to antibiotic use and contribute to the growing global problem of antibiotic resistance.
 As antibiotic use is a primary driver of antibiotic resistance, we believe that reducing the incidence of RTIs in the elderly could also indirectly limit the rise of antibiotic-resistant bacteria.
 Furthermore, the elderly are at increased risk of antibiotic-related adverse events due to increased organ sensitivity, increased exposure due to changes in pharmacokinetics, and polypharmacy.
 According to a study conducted by McGill University, antibiotics have been linked to 17% of adverse drug-related events in the elderly who visit emergency departments.
-Antibiotic use can also lead to lethal superinfections such as C. difficile infections. - Lack of immunotherapy drugs to address RTIs.
-Immunotherapies ideally enhance both innate and adaptive immunity to provide broad, acute and long-lasting protection against pathogens.
-Currently, however, there are no approved immunotherapies to enhance either innate or adaptive immunity in the elderly.
-We believe RTB101 alone or in combination with everolimus represent immunotherapies aimed at enhancing either innate or innate and adaptive immunity in the elderly, and thereby decreasing the incidence of RTIs caused by a broad spectrum of pathogens, particularly viral pathogens.
+Antibiotic use can also lead to lethal superinfections such as C. difficile infections.

+Lack of immunotherapy drugs to address RTIs.
+Immunotherapies ideally enhance the immune system to provide broad, acute and longlasting protection against pathogens.
+Currently, however, there are no approved immunotherapies to enhance immune function in the elderly.
+We believe RTB101 is a potential immunotherapy aimed at enhancing immune function in the elderly, and thereby decreasing the incidence of clinically symptomatic respiratory illness associated with a broad spectrum of pathogens, particularly viral pathogens.
 In addition, beyond an individual level, we believe immunotherapies may benefit the wider population through indirect protection that occurs when a large percentage of the population has become immune to a disease, thereby preventing or limiting the spread of infection and providing a measure of protection for individuals who are not immune, a phenomenon known as herd immunity.